Littlebluemoon/ma2Research/Music.md

 A single digit denoting the chart level's decimal part, hidden from the player, and used for rating calculations as well as difficulty estimation within a tier of difficulty.

 `<level>` and `<levelDecimal>` together forms a *chart constant*.
 For example, a level of 9 and levelDecimal of 8 forms a chart constant of 9.8.
 Decimals of .7 and up is classified as +.
+- **[NEW]** Starting from BUDDiES PLUS, .6 or up are classified as +.
+I don't know why, but now all three main SEGA arcade rhythm games has different ways to determine if a level is + or not.

 Enter anything larger than 9 will probably crash the game.